-Fettuccini is the ideal noodle for serving with Alfredo since the flat, long strands cling to the sauce while keeping it evenly distributed.
+Fettuccine is the ideal noodle for serving with Alfredo since the sauce clings to the flat, long strands and gets evenly distributed.
 You can use fresh noodles for this recipe—just start boiling them in the last few minutes since they cook quickly.
 Shrimp adds a meaty, savory element that pairs perfectly with the creamy sauce.
 For the most sustainable option, look for U.S.-farmed shrimp and avoid imported crustaceans.

 Since the pasta cooks at the same time as the sauce, this dish is ready in under 30 minutes flat.
 It's a rich, creamy pasta that's perfect when you really want to treat yourself and the people you love.